evennia/evennia/docs/source/Components/Help-System.md

 (but note that devs can also create help entries outside the game using their regular code editor, see below).

 > You can also create help entries as Python modules, outside of the game.
-These
+See
-> can not be modified from in-game.
+> _FileHelp_ entries below.

 ## Sources of help entries